Is Your Routine Empowering You?

 Remove the activities that drain you.
 Add activities that empower you.
 Keep tweaking until you identify the optimal mix of activities that bring the best results out of you each week.
 This requires constant experimentation.

-I found from experience that concentrating on just 1 activity the whole week doesn’t work so well, because there’s a wear out factor.
-(See Habit 2 of 8 Habits of Highly Productive People) A well-rounded set of activities that match your values and aspirations works the best.
+I found from experience that concentrating on just one activity the whole week doesn’t work so well, because there’s a wear out factor (see Habit 2 of 8 Habits of Highly Productive People).
+A well-rounded set of activities that matches your values and aspirations works the best.
 For example, in the past I tried a routine where I did nothing but write articles all week long.
 It got quite draining after the first few days.
-I later realized that 1-1 connection with people is important in my life, and scheduling 2-3 meet-ups a week with good friends, high consciousness individuals and business associates has the effect of increasing my energy level.
+I later realized that 1-1 connection with people is important in my life, and scheduling 2-3 meet-ups a week with good friends, high consciousness individuals, and business associates has the effect of increasing my energy level.
 So I added that in ever since.
 My weekly routine now includes a mix of writing, building the blog, planning, 1-1 coaching, speaking, and social meet-ups.